Trust Region Policy Optimisation in Multi-Agent Reinforcement Learning: Preliminaries

 Extending trust region methods to MARL is highly non-trivial.
 One naive approach is to equip all agents with one shared set of parameters and use agents' aggregated trajectories to conduct policy optimisation at every iteration.
 This approach was adopted by MAPPO \citep{mappo} in which the policy parameter $\theta$ is optimised by maximising the objective of \begin{smalleralign} L^{\text{MAPPO}}_{\pi_{\theta_k}}(\pi_\theta) = \sum_{i=1}^{n} \E_{\rs\sim\rho_{\boldsymbol{\pi}_{\theta_{k}}}, \rva\sim\boldsymbol{\pi}_{\theta_{k}}} \left[ \min\left( \frac{\pi_{\theta}(\ra^i|\rs)}{\pi_{\theta_{k}}(\ra^i|\rs)}A_{\boldsymbol{\pi}_{\theta_{k}}}(\rs, \rva), \text{clip}\left(\frac{\pi_{\theta}(\ra^i|\rs)}{\pi_{\theta_{k}}(\ra^i|\rs)}, 1\pm \epsilon\right)A_{\boldsymbol{\pi}_{\theta_{k}}}(\rs, \rva) \right)\right]. \end{smalleralign}

 Unfortunately, this simple approach has significant drawbacks.
 An obvious demerit is that parameter sharing requires that all agents have identical action spaces, \emph{i.e.}, $\mathcal{A}^i = \mathcal{A}^j, \forall i, j\in\mathcal{N}$, which limits the class of MARL problems to solve.
 Importantly, enforcing parameter sharing is equivalent to putting a constraint $\theta^i=\theta^j, \forall i, j\in\mathcal{N}$ on the joint policy space.
 In principle, this can lead to a suboptimal solution.
 To elaborate, we demonstrate through an example in the following proposition. \begin{restatable}{proposition}{suboptimal} Let's consider a fully-cooperative game with an even number of agents $n$, one state, and the joint action space $\{0, 1\}^{n}$, where the reward is given by $r(\boldsymbol{0}^{n/2}, \boldsymbol{1}^{n/2}) = r(\boldsymbol{1}^{n/2}, \boldsymbol{0}^{n/2}) = 1$, and $r(\va^{1:n}) =0$ for all other joint actions.
-Let $\mathcal{J}^{*}$ be the optimal joint reward, and $\mathcal{J}^*_{\text{share}}$ be the optimal joint reward under the shared policy constraint.
-Then \begin{smalleralign} \frac{\mathcal{J}^*_{\text{share}}}{\mathcal{J}^{*}} = \frac{2}{2^n}.\nonumber \end{smalleralign} \end{restatable} For proof see Appendix \ref{appendix:suboptimal}.
-In the above example, we show that parameter sharing can lead to a suboptimal outcome that is exponentially-worse with the increasing number of agents.
+Let $J^{*}$ be the optimal joint reward, and $J^*_{\text{share}}$ be the optimal joint reward under the shared policy constraint.
+Then \begin{smalleralign} \frac{J^*_{\text{share}}}{J^{*}} = \frac{2}{2^n}.\nonumber \end{smalleralign} \end{restatable} For proof see Appendix \ref{appendix:suboptimal}.
+In the above example, we show that parameter sharing can lead to a suboptimal outcome that is exponentially worse with the increasing number of agents.
+We also provide an empirical verification of this proposition in Appendix \ref{appendix:ablations}.

 Apart from parameter sharing, a more general approach to extend trust region methods in MARL is to endow all agents with their own parameters, and at each iteration $k+1$, agents construct trust regions of { $\{\mathfrak{B}_\delta(\pi^i_{\theta^i_k}) \}_{i\in\mathcal{N}}$}, and optimise their objectives { $\{L_{\boldsymbol{\pi}_{\vtheta_k}}(\pi^i_{\theta^i}\boldsymbol{\pi}^{-i}_{\vtheta^{-i}_k}) \}_{i\in\mathcal{N}}$}.